Divak2004/Genomic-Region-Overlap-Engine/README.md

 The current architecture is designed to handle high-volume datasets with the following performance characteristics:

-* **Search Complexity (average $O(\log N)$):** By utilizing an R-Tree spatial index, query time scales logarithmically with the number of genomic intervals.
+* **Search Complexity:** By utilizing an R-Tree spatial index, query time scales logarithmically with the number of genomic intervals.
 This ensures that the engine remains responsive even as the database grows from thousands to millions of intervals.
 * **Memory Efficiency:** The engine employs a "Streaming & Tally" approach.
 It does not load the entire database into memory; instead, it uses SQLite's row-iterator to process hits.
 This allows the system to run on low-memory environments (like a standard laptop) while querying massive datasets.
 * **Stateless Concurrency:** The FastAPI backend is stateless, allowing it to scale horizontally behind a load balancer or vertically across multiple CPU cores using Uvicorn workers.